Judge drops charges against 2 officers implicated in Ronald Greene's deadly arrest

 Third Judicial District Court Judge Thomas Rogers ruled that two statements Peters made during the course of the investigation "did not meet the standard" to count as obstruction of justice.

-“(Peters) is alleged to have said ‘Bury it in the report,’ and ‘Don’t send the videos unless the (meaning the DA) asks for it,’” the judge’s ruling said, according to CNN. “‘Bury it in the report’ presumably is an admonition not to destroy, alter or remove inculpating evidence from a report, but to place it in the middle or towards the end of the report where a reader might overlook it.”
+“(Peters) is alleged to have said ‘Bury it in the report,’ and ‘Don’t send the videos unless the (meaning the DA) asks for it,’” the judge’s ruling said. “‘Bury it in the report’ presumably is an admonition not to destroy, alter or remove inculpating evidence from a report, but to place it in the middle or towards the end of the report where a reader might overlook it.”

 DeMoss was accused of having turned off his body camera audio, but Rogers determined this also did not constitute obstruction.